 The Launchpad Experience

-Regardless of where they experience their core curriculum, all cadets participate fully in the rich experience of our Launchpad Curriculum, where they are exposed to new ways of thinking and get to set the Trajectory of their own advanced learning.
-All cadets are exposed to classic domains of learning, like Philosophy, Anthropology, Linguistics, Psychology, and Political Science - as well as forward looking pursuits like Science Fiction as Literature, Fictional Alien Languages, and Data Science for Forecasting.
+In addition to their core subjects, all students participate fully in the rich experience of our Launchpad Curriculum, where they are exposed to new ways of thinking - and get to set the Trajectory of their own advanced learning.
+All students are introduced to advanced domains of learning, like Philosophy, Anthropology, Linguistics, Psychology, and Political Science - as well as forward looking pursuits like Science Fiction as Literature, Fictional Alien Languages, and Data Science for Forecasting.
 With a grounding in the physical and life sciences they then choose their own Space Science Trajectory with options including Astrophysics, Orbital Mechanics, Spacecraft Systems Design, Terraforming, or Genetic Engineering.
 This broad supplementary curriculum provides a deeper understanding of the world from which to launch their projects in the Moonshot Lab.

 The Explorer's Mindset